-Summary of Civil and Criminal Penalties for Violation of Federal Copyright Laws

-Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
-These rights include the right to reproduce or distribute a copyrighted work.
-In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.
+Summary of Civil and Criminal Penalties for Violation of Federal Copyright Laws file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.
 Penalties for copyright infringement include civil and criminal penalties.
 In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or "statutory" damages.
 For more information, please see the website of the U.S. Copyright Office at www.copyright.gov.